 Black Friday is coming up soon, and a lot of eCommerce companies are doing everything they can to prepare.
 Elasticsearch has some handy under-the-hood features that can improve how much money your search engine can generate for your site.
 Whether you’re using Elasticsearch for an eCommerce site or not, it never hurts to know different ways to better tune your search results.

 Say a customer comes to your website searching for “gloves.”
-Your search engine diligently goes off and retrieves every document with the word “gloves” in it. …
+Your search engine diligently goes off and retrieves every document with the word “gloves” in it.
+You could easily imagine there would be a multitude of listings. …

 “We need (random marketing or UX project) done.
 Why don’t we copy how (tech company z) did it?”